zaphosting/docs/docs/vserver-linux-sftp.md

 ---
 id: vserver-linux-sftp
-title: "VPS: Connecting to Linux Server via SFTP"
+title: "VPS: Establish connection via SFTP"
-description: Information on how to connect via SFTP to your Linux VPS from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to establish a connection via SFTP on your Linux VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: SFTP Connection
 services:
   - vserver